Ayushk4/Ayushk4.github.io/_posts/2019-07-21-GSoC-End-of-Phase-Two-Week-7-:-8.md

 categories:
 ---
 Phase Two of Google Summer of Code comes to an end today.
-The last two weeks of GSoC were full of fun and learning various stuff.
+The last two weeks of GSoC were full of learning various stuff.

 * Sequence Labelling model on Named Entity Recognition task